 Finally: use Webflow to present your solution

 Since Niika started using Webflow to create brand presentations, they’ve been able to sell every single logo concept in one round.
-Their designers deliver brand concepts in the form of a microsite, built in Webflow, that includes a single page for each concept and explores very basic logo usage, colour variations, and anything else they feel is relevant.
+Instead of using powerpoint presentations with bullet points, their designers deliver brand concepts in the form of a microsite, built in Webflow, that includes a single page for each concept and explores very basic logo usage, colour variations, and anything else they feel is relevant.

 These microsites have been so effective in brand presentations that Niika’s designers have created a branding concepts site that you can clone, personalize, and present to clients.